List of World Aquatics member federations

-This is a list of national federations that are members of World Aquatics, the international swimming federations.
-As at November 30, 2017, there are 209 countries/members (one national federation is allowed per sport nation).
+This is a list of national federations that are members of World Aquatics, the international federation for swimming and water sports.
+As of 29 July 2025, there are 210 countries/members (one national federation is allowed per sport nation).

 Continental Associations

 Members are grouped by continent, and there are 5 continental associations of which they can choose to be a member: